Jeanne Dorsey Mandel

 Jeanne Blackistone Dorsey Mandel (May 11, 1937 – October 6, 2001) was a First Lady of Maryland and second wife of former Maryland Governor Marvin Mandel, whom she had met in January 1963.
 She was a native of Leonardtown, St. Mary's County, Maryland.
-Mrs. Mandel died from amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's disease).
+She died from amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's disease).

-Jeanne Blackistone Dorsey was elected as one of Leonardtown's Town Commissioners in 1968, the first woman elected to public office in St. Mary's County.
+Jeanne Blackistone Dorsey was elected as one of Leonardtown's town commissioners in 1968, the first woman elected to public office in St. Mary's County.
 She served two consecutive two-year terms in that office while holding the position of Leonardtown's first female police commissioner.
 She also served for two years as vice-chair of the Southern Maryland Municipal League and as a member of the Board of Parks and Recreation of St. Mary's County.

 Her son, John Dorsey, is a former general manager of the Kansas City Chiefs and Cleveland Browns.